DIVA-DAF: A Deep Learning Framework for Historical Document Image Analysis: Related Work

-Orhei et al.~\cite{orheiEndToEndComputerVision2021} tackled the problem of creating a true end-to-end \ac{ML} platform, that allows to combine \ac{DL} approach together with classical \ac{PR} methods.
-Additionally, their platform is constructed to be easily usable for research and educational purposes.
+Orhei et al.~\cite{orheiEndToEndComputerVision2021} introduced an \ac{EECVF} to tackle the problem of creating a true end-to-end \ac{ML} platform that allows combining \ac{DL} approaches together with classical \ac{PR} methods.
+Their platform is constructed to be easily usable for research and educational purposes.
+It uses multiple configuration files to define the behavior of the different parts without the need to write code.
+The biggest problem with this framework is that it is no longer available, does not support different hardware accelerators, has limited logging, and no flexible loading of a network's weights.

+Goyal et al.~\cite{goyal2021vissl} from Meta Research created a PyTorch-based framework named VISSL for self- and unsupervised pretraining of neural networks for natural images.
+The main idea of this framework is to provide a fast and easy way to pretrain neural networks with natural images in a self-supervised fashion with the help of a configuration system.
+Additionally, hardware acceleration with GPUs, logging with Tensorboard, and a large variety of preimplemented methods and datasets are a part of it.
+This project also has some issues: It is no longer maintained (last release November 2021), it is not possible to fine-tune a network on some final tasks, logging is limited to Tensorboard, and introducing new networks, functionalities, or other parts is very tedious work.

+DeepDIVA was introduced by Alberti et al.~\cite{albertiDeepDIVAHighlyFunctionalPython2018a,albertiImprovingReproducibleDeep2019} as an out-of-the-box deep learning framework for \ac{CV}.
+The focus of the framework was to provide reproducible experiments that the user can redefine based on existing networks, datasets, and parts, but they have the possibility to add their own.
+It also provides e.g., hardware acceleration with GPUs, logging with Tensorboard, reproducibility by versioning the code, and different visualizations of the data.
+However, there are several problems with this framework: Introducing custom network parts is difficult as the framework is not built in a modular fashion, all parameters are handed over via \ac{CLI}, which makes it difficult to read, the weight loading functionalities are limited, and logging is only provided for Tensorboard.

+A library approach was taken by Shen et al.~\cite{shen2021layoutparser} with their LayoutParser.
+Their goal is to simplify the construction of \acl{DL} workflows within the \ac{DIA} domain.
+They additionally provided a platform to share models, code, and weights.
+This project seems no longer actively supported as their last change is from August 2022.

+Falcon et al.~\cite{falconPyTorchLightning2019} started 2019 the modular PyTorch-based general \ac{DL} framework \acf{PL}.
+It focuses on rapid prototyping, wide hardware integration, and maximal flexibility.
+Additionally, it takes advantage of the large ecosystem, providing implementations for metrics, models, data modules, and other state-of-the-art functionalities.
+As the framework is not focusing on \ac{CV} or \ac{DIA}, it lacks the support to handle large images and does not provide an easy way to create an experimental setup.

+To have an overview of the lack of modularity and flexibility of the different frameworks, see Table~\ref{tab:realted_work_modularity}.
+With DIVA-DAF, we added all this modularity and flexibility of the different categories that are relevant for deep learning experiments in the context of historical documents.
+They are further introduced in the following section.